 Rate This App/Post:

 Loopback makes it easy to pass audio between applications on your Mac.
 Create virtual audio devices to take the sound from applications and audio input devices, then send it to audio processing applications.
 Loopback Free Download Mac gives you the power of a high-end studio mixing board, right inside your computer!
+You may also like Easy Audio Mixer

 - Play Audio to All Your Podcast Guests – Combine your mic with audio sources like iTunes or QuickTime Player, then select your Loopback device as your source in Skype.
 Presto!
 Your guests all hear both your voice and your audio add-ons.